altercation/storage-gen/README.md

 ## Command Line Options

+`-a, --advanced `

+Like --help, but includes advanced options.

-`-f, --fstab `
+`-c, --compact `

-(not yet implemented)
+No comments in the final script.
+Turns off all comments and blank lines in the script output.
+Removing these does not change the functionality of the final script.

 `-h, --help `

-Show this help information.
+Show summary of help information.
 Use --usage for expanded help.

 `-i, --ignore `

 Ignore live system environment.
 Disregards the current systems drive and partition environment.
 Allows script to create output based on *only* the provded template.
+No interactive queries will be run for missing drive or partition information.
 Drives must either be set in the drive entries in the template or using the --drives option.
 This allows creation of scripts that don't match the current system configuration.
 This is different from full environment simulation with the --debug and --debugsource options.

-`-k, --keep `

-Keep all existing partitions.
-Same as setting the --keep option on each drive.
-Prevents existing partitions from being affected.

-`-m, --minify `
+`-l, --list `

-No comments in the final script.
-Turns off all comments and blank lines in the script output.
-Removing these does not change the functionality of the final script.
+List builtin storage-gen templates.

 `-n, --noquery `